gitibeyonde/openevse-ocpp/README.md

 You can simulate openEVSE by running commands like "./cmdln.py rfid <id of user set in step 5>" in evdevice/ocpp folder.
 For exampole this command will send an Authorize request to OCPP 1.5J server implementation.

-./cmdln.py connect
+./cmdln.py rfid d6gsNICFc5UQq4mxwpnV # you can use this id, it is precreated on demo server ./cmdln.py connect
 ./cmdln.py start
 ./cmdln.py stop